 - Each Big Bass submitted for weigh in MUST be identified by placing an Official supplied Calcoast Fishing Clip-n-cull tag to the mouth.

-- If a Team brings more than four fish to the scales that Team is Disqualified from that event.
+- If a Team brings more than the allowed limit of fish to the scales that Team will be Disqualified from that event.

 - Team's may only have six fish in possession in their live wells at any given time.

 - Bass must be weighed in by one member of the Team who originally caught the bass and must be in said participants possession in the weigh in line (the only exception to this rule if one of the said participants is disabled.
-In this case we will allow another participant to bring the fish to the scales for the disabled angler.)
+In this case we will allow another participant to bring the fish to the scales for the diabled Angler.